 • Coastal Aviation: Offers flights to various destinations including Arusha, Dar es Salaam, Moshi, and Zanzibar.

-West Kilimanjaro Airstrip serves as an important transportation hub for tourists and travelers visiting Kilimanjaro National Park and the surrounding region.
+West Kilimanjaro Airstrip serves as an important transportation hub for tourists and travellers visiting Kilimanjaro National Park and the surrounding region.

 Adventure Activities